softwaresaved/software-deposit-guidance/markdown/WhereToDepositSoftware.md

 ### Are the policies of the digital repository acceptable to you?

-These can include [^27] [^28] [^29] terms and conditions of use; availability of the service (e.g. does the service regularly go down for updates or does it run 24/7); how resilient the service is to breakdowns; where deposits are stored; how they are stored; what are the plans for stored deposits if the repository goes out of business; how secure is the storage; how regularly is it backed up; how long backups are kept for; what disaster recovery plans are in place.
+These can include [^27] [^28] [^29] terms and conditions of use; availability of the service (e.g. does the service regularly go down for updates or does it run 24/7); how resilient the service is to breakdowns; where deposits are stored; how they are stored; what are the plans for stored deposits if the repository goes out of business; how secure the storage is; how regularly it is backed up; how long backups are kept for; and what disaster recovery plans are in place.
 Knowing the quality of service can help you judge whether your deposit will be available to others, and yourself, even in the face of disaster.
 It also allows you, and your institution, to develop contingency plans should such drastic circumstances arise.

 ### Is the longevity of the digital repository acceptable to you?